 This tutorial offers an intensive introduction to writings of contemporary democracy, tourism studies, and cultural agency in Latin America.
 We will study the role that African dance in Bahia, Brazil plays in the dynamics of social and political inclusion of marginal lives.
 Examining the works of cultural agents in Latin American contemporary history, we will interrogate the definition and function of cultural agency set within the context of contemporary discourses of democracy.
 Is democracy an empty buzz-word that re-defines the Brazilian nation internationally without really reshaping the everyday lives of individuals locally?
 What role do tourism and the arts play in creating venues for cultural inclusion?
 Is cultural inclusion synonymous with political insertion?
 How does violence preclude or propel political change?
 Within that frame, the working goal of the tutorial is to help students identify a researchable topic, master the literature presented by the professor (this includes original interviews and videos), develop a viable research design, and become comfortable with the process of academic research, synthesis, and organization.
 During the seminar, each student will develop a detailed prospectus for a research project.

 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive research with faculty.
 It is open to six sophomores.
 Proficiency in Spanish and/or Portuguese highly welcomed, but not necessary.
 Limited to six sophomores.
 Spring semester.
-Professor Suarez.2013-14: Offered in Spring 2014
+Professor Suarez.2017-18: Not offered

 The United States, almost alone among constitutional democracies, retains death as a criminal punishment.
 It does so in the face of growing international pressure for abolition and of evidence that the system for deciding who lives and who dies is fraught with error.
 This seminar is designed to expose students to America's death penalty as a researchable subject.
 It will be organized to help students understand how research is framed in this area, analyze theories and approaches of death penalty researchers, and identify open questions and most promising lines of future research.
 It will focus on the following dimensions of America's death penalty: its history, current status, public support/opposition, the processing of capital cases in the criminal justice system, race and capital punishment, and its impact and efficacy.
 During the seminar, each student will develop a prospectus for a research project on America's death penalty.
 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive research with faculty.
 It is open to sophomores interested in research.